- Blog -

 Spend an hour or two exploring Basseterre’s market stalls, local art, and colonial architecture before heading to your first beach stop.
 Want to plan a full day by the water?
 Check out my St. Kitts Beaches Guide – Frigate Bay, White House & Majors Bay Adventures for every stretch of sand worth visiting.

-Frigate Bay St Kitts calm water and shell collection spot
+things to do in Frigate Bay St Kitts calm water and shell collection spot

 2. Float the Afternoon Away at Frigate Bay